nanoc/nanoc.app/content/docs.md

 1. The [Tutorial](/docs/tutorial/) chapter is meant for first-time users of nanoc, who want to get an impression of what nanoc can do and how it’s done.
 After reading this part, you should be able to get a basic site up and running.

-2. The [Using nanoc](/docs/using-nanoc/) chapter describes how to use nanoc in great detail.
+2. The [Basics](/docs/basics/) chapter describes how to use nanoc in great detail.
 Everything that nanoc can do, you will find in here.

 3. The [Extending nanoc](/docs/extending-nanoc/) chapter shows how nanoc can be extended by writing custom helpers, filters, data sources and more.
 Medium-sized to large projects will certainly benefit from this chapter.